kamalbuilds/allo-project-evaluator/README.md

-## Allo-Project-Evaluator: A Comprehensive Dapp for Evaluating and Managing Projects built using Allo
+## Allo-Project-Evaluator: A Comprehensive Dapp for Evaluating and Managing Projects built using Allo protocol

-- This tool lets the users evaluate projects made with different strategies

 ### Introduction